easy-chef/easy-chef.github.io/index.md

 The following is what is currently planned for what the system will eventually provide:

 * Three primary collections (Profiles, Recipes, Vendors) as well as two "join" Collections (ProfilesRecipes, VendorItems) that implement many-to-many relationships between them.
-* Top-level index pages (Profiles, Recipes, Vendors) that show how to manipulate these five collections in various ways.
+* Top-level index pages (Profiles, Recipes, Vendors) that show how to manipulate these collections in various ways.
 * Initialization code to define default Profiles, Recipes, Vendors and relations between them.
 * Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
 * Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.